pypa/packaging.python.org/source/specifications/declaring-project-metadata.rst

 - Corresponding :ref:`core metadata <core-metadata>` field:
   :ref:`Version <core-metadata-version>`

-The version of the project as supported by :pep:`440`.
+The version of the project, as defined in the :ref:`Version specifier specification <version-specifiers>`.

 Users SHOULD prefer to specify already-normalized versions.